-C.16 Flood protection
+C.15 Flood Protection

-The Construction Certificate plans and specifications, required by Clause 139 of the Regulation, must include a Flood Risk Management Plan on the basis of the Flood Planning Level (FPL).
-The flood planning level shall be based 1 in 100 year AEP flood level detailing:
+The Construction Certificate plans and specifications, required by clause 139 of the Regulation, must include a Flood Risk Management Plan on the basis of the Flood Planning Level (FPL) detailing:

-- a) A permanent flood risk management plan shall be installed in a prominent area of the basement carpark. - b) Permanent flood risk management plans shall be installed in areas frequented by the residents such as in the laundries. - c) Permanent brass plaques are to be fixed front court yard indicating both the 1% AEP flood level and the PMF level. - d) The driveway entry is to be protected by a mechanical flood barrier with the threshold set to the flood planning level of RL4.0m AHD.
+- a) A permanent flood risk management plan shall be installed in a prominent area of the basement carpark. - b) A permanent flood risk management plan shall be installed in the foyer area. - c) Permanent flood risk management plans shall be installed in an areas frequented by the residents such as the laundries. - d) The driveway entry shall be protected by a automatic mechanical flood barrier with the threshold set to the flood planning level of 4.72m AHD.

-- e) Tenancies 1, 2 and 4 are to be protected by water tight glass doors to the flood planning level of RL4.0m AHD. - f) The foyer is to be protected by a mechanical flood barrier with the threshold set to the flood planning level of RL4.0m AHD. - g) The valve room is are to be protected by water tight flood door to the flood planning level of RL4.0m AHD. - h) Permanent brass plaques are to be mounted adjacent to all mechanical flood barriers explaining their purpose and operation. - i) All below ground construction is to be fully tanked. - j) Emergency self-powered lights, indicting the safe exit to a flood free area above the probable maximum flood (PMF) are to be installed in the car parking area. - k) Flood compatible materials shall be used for all flood exposed construction - 1) All flood exposed electrical wiring and equipment is to be waterproofed. - m) All flood protection measures are to be inspected and certified as fit for purpose after construction is complete by an engineer experienced in flood mitigation.
+- e) Permanent brass plaques are to be mounted adjacent to all mechanical flood barriers explaining their purpose and operation. - f) The lift entry shall be protected by a physical threshold set at or above the flood planning level of 5.63m AHD. - g) All below ground construction is to be fully tanked. - h) Emergency self-powered lights, indicting the safe exit to a flood free area above the probable maximum flood (PMF) are to be installed in the car parking area. - i) Flood compatible materials shall be used for all flood exposed construction - j) All flood exposed electrical wiring and equipment is to be waterproofed. - k) All flood protection measures are to be inspected and certified as fit for purpose after construction is complete by a engineer experienced in flood mitigation.

-Flood protection is to comply with Woollahra DCP 2015, Part E "General Controls for All Development" Chapter E2 "Stormwater and Flood Risk Management" DCP
+Flood protection is to comply with Woollahra DCP 2015, Part E General Controls for All Development, Chapter E2 -Stormwater and Flood Risk Management.

-Note: The revised driveway profile, gradients and transitions must be in accordance with Australian Standard 2890.1 - 2004, Part 1 (Off-street car parking).
+Note: The revised driveway profile, gradients and transitions must be in accordance with Australian Standard 2890.1 - 2004, Part 1: Off-street car parking.
 The driveway profile submitted to Council must contain all relevant details: reduced levels, proposed grades and distances.
 Council will not allow alteration to existing reduced levels within the road or any other public place to achieve flood protection.